Solon High School

 Solon High School, founded in 1898, is a public high school located in Solon, Ohio, a southeastern suburb of Cleveland in the Northeast Ohio Region, the 15th largest Combined Statistical Area in the United States.

 It comprises grades 9 through 12 and is the only high school in the Solon City School District, which also includes Solon and Orchard Middle Schools, three elementary schools: Lewis, Parkside and Roxbury, and a preschool, Regano.
 Solon High School's student body is approximately 1,500 students while the faculty roster includes approximately 200 teachers, administrators, and staff.
-Erin Short currently serves as principal.

-As of 2024, Solon's student body is 53% White, 22% Asian or Pacific Islander, 17% Black, 5% Two or more races, and 3% Hispanic.
+Dakota Berg currently serves as the principal.
+The original section of the current building was first constructed for the 1949-50 school year.